cloudman/100-days-of-code/d3-log.md

-Day3 I did 6 more parts of basic css on codefreecamp.
+Day3 I did 6 more parts of basic css on freeCodeCamp